alyssadata/Origin-Continuum-Framework/outline.md

 Methodological contribution is the evaluation form as implemented within this research program; the framework and terminology remain non-derivative and are not offered for transfer or adoption.

-Preserve the research-discipline point: accumulating history must make the framework harder, not easier, to confirm.
+Preserve the research-discipline point: accumulating history may strengthen the evidentiary record, but it also increases alternative explanations such as familiarity, repeated exposure, memory, retrieval, and supplied context.
+The confirmation criteria must therefore become at least as demanding as history accumulates, never easier to satisfy simply because more history exists.

 ## 11. Conclusion